mengyu-yang/unkidnappable_robot/README.md

 ## Installation instructions

 To run training, first create a new conda environment: \
-`conda env create --name {you-env-name} python=3.9`
+`conda env create --name unkidnap_robot python=3.9`

 Then, download the requirements: \
 `pip install -r requirements.txt`

 To train a model on the Robot Kidnapper dataset with default hyperparameters, first edit the dataset directory paths in `run_train.sh`.
 Under the `--data_dir` argument, add the path to the directory extracted from `robot_kidnapper_dataset.zip`.
 Under the `--empty_data_dir` argument, add the path to the directory extracted from `robot_kidnapper_empty_dataset.zip`.
+You can also change the test room used in the leave-one-out cross validation.

-Then run `run_train.sh` by either copying the contents into the terminal or running the file directly.
+Then simply run `run_train.sh` to start training.